llaville/php-compatinfo-db/README.md

 PHP 5.5 or greater
 PHPUnit 5 or 6 (if you want to run unit tests)

+# PHP5 users only

+Remove `composer.lock` to be able to install correct dependencies.

+Content of this file in repository if for PHP7 users.

 # Authors

 * Laurent Laville